venom1270/AdventOfCode-2023/README.md

 Part 1 was easy.
 Part 2 I don't have a completely working idea yet.
 Some kind of fill, but I'm not sure how to differentiate between "truly inside" and "squeezed in" tiles.

+### Day 11

+This one was also really easy, BUT I complicated it with trying to solve it using A* at the start haha 😅.
+No need (it was also too slow), but now I'm ready for the eventual day that will require some variation of A* 😎.